TheoKamdem/terraform-aws/lab-1/README.md

 provider "aws" {
   region     = "eu-west-3"
-  access_key = "XXX"      # Replace with your AWS access key, corresponding to an IAM user with Admin role secret_key = "XXXXX"     # Replace with your AWS secret key }
+  access_key = "XXX"      # Replace with your AWS access key, corresponding to an IAM user with Admin role secret_key = "XXXXX"     # Replace with your AWS secret key  corresponding to an IAM user with Admin role }

 # Create a VPC